 - Proof of membership in an industry association

-- Proof of promotion of the IATA Certification Program resulting in one newly certified professional
+- Proof of promotion of the IATA professional designation program resulting in one newly certified professional